ahtik/ahtik.github.io/readme.md

 todo for the page generator.

+Blogs to converts:
+ahtik.com, timegt.com, codehoop.com

+Gen stack
 jekyll, yeoman or smth else?
+Automatically with travis-ci?

-how to import files from wp to json (98 published, 25 drafts)
+How to import files from wp to json (98 published, 25 drafts)

 TODO